-Once a tooth is lost the teeth start to shift, this make take some time to notice but it happens fairly rapidly.
+Once a tooth is lost the teeth start to shift, this may take some time to notice but it happens fairly rapidly.
 After a few years the size of the opening has closed dramatically.
-What used to be a fantastic smile is a gapped hole smirk.
+What used to be a fantastic smile is a smirk.
 Some just prefer not to smile big anymore because they are self-conscious of their looks.
 The cheeks or the lips can appear sunken in.
 You may speak differently and sound differently.

 What once was a stable bite is now changing.
 What once was a self cleansing tooth arrangement is now a plaque trapping nightmare.
 Chewing can be more difficult and tooth decay becomes more prevalent.
 These are just some of the effects of losing a tooth.
 This situation can cause TMJ problems and can cause headaches and other discomfort.
 To minimize the possibility of problems the missing tooth should be replaced promptly.
 There are a many ways to replace that missing tooth or teeth.
 The most popular are listed below.

 The conventional fixed bridge is a tooth replacement that is attached with cement to the adjacent natural teeth.
 If you have one or two missing teeth on a single side this can be the best method of replacement.
 If the two teeth adjacent to the space are healthy and the supporting structure (bone and gum tissue) are adequate a fixed bridge can be placed.
 The only drawback is that the teeth have to be prepared for a conventional bridge to be placed.
 The preparation requires 1.5 to 2 mm of tooth structure to be taken off the outside of the tooth.
 If the teeth have no restorations in them it is hard to decide whether to prepare perfectly good teeth.
 If this is the case perhaps an implant is better suited in that area.

 The procedure takes usually two to three visits and is outlined below.